lliendo/Radar/docs/plugins-development.rst

 by Radar.
 This process repeats indefinitely until of course you shut down Radar.

 We've just described how Radar processes plugins.
-We're now going to take a look at how a very minimal plugin is written and what considerations should be taken at development time.
+We're now going to take a look at how a minimal plugin is written and what considerations should be taken at development time.

 Let's take a look at a minimal plugin and describe the key points.